tansonlee/trie/README.md

 * O(log(n)) where n = address
 * takes a trie and address
 * returns the value stored at address; None if there is no value stored there

+## How to Use

+1. Follow this link to the online editor: [Trie](https://repl.it/@TansonL/trie)

+2. Replace the example in main.py with your program.
+You may need to create an account to modify the code.

+3. Run the program by clicking the green Run button.